gwu-libraries/obento/README.md

         $ cd obento/obi/obi
         $ cp local_settings.py.template local_settings.py

 2. Update the values in the local_setting.py file:  for the database, NAME, USER, and PASSWORD to the database you created above, and set ENGINE to 'postgresql_psycopg2'; also, set a SECRET_KEY.
-Enter appropriate values for requester, minter, url and port under IDSERVICE and TEST_IDSERVICE.

         $ vim local_settings.py